sajjadGG/book-python/fastapi/pydantic/schema.rst

 .. code-block:: python

-    from typing import Literal, Union
+    from typing import Literal, Annotated

-    from typing_extensions import Annotated

     from pydantic import BaseModel, Field, schema_json_of